nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

     Rarefraction analysis will be done after our proposal.

-## Initial QIIME2 processing
-* Creating Manifest

-* Amy imported combined ISS and HISEAS manifest from local computer to server
-* Amy imported and demultiplexed the data using the combined manifest
-   *  Initially encountered an error: ' ' expected afer '"'
-     * Wenny suggested that the problem might be due to the quotation marks in the manifest file or the file format (tsv instead of csv)
-        * Irina agreed with the suggestion
-        * Amy fixed the error by converting the csv to a tsv
-* Amy converted the resulting demux.qza to a qzv file

- #### October 13
- * metadata file finalised
- * manifest updated to reflect updated metadata
- * demux file sent and confirmed received
- * 293 confirmed as good right trim parameter
- * denoise started

   ## W7-TM Week 7 Team Meeting
   ### October 19
   #### Meeting Minutes